chakch/serverless-handson/README.md

 `aws --version`

-- To install Serverless you can copy and paste this command in your terminal : `npm install -g serverless`
+- To install Serverless, copy and paste this command in your terminal : `npm install -g serverless`

 - Check you Serverless version: `serverless --version`